 The FDA has at this time received 79 comments for its "Morphine Milligram Equivalents: Current Applications and Knowledge Gaps, Research Opportunities, and Future Directions; Public Workshop."
-Mine have been submitted but do not appear on the Regulation.gov website.
+Here is the 80th.

 New data from the CDC shows a 57% increase in drug overdose deaths between 2013-19, the time during which the war on prescription opioids was arguably at its apex.
 A colossal failure by any measure.